kldload snd_hda

 The output will vary depending upon the sound card.
 If no pcm devices are listed, double-check that the correct device driver was loaded or compiled into the kernel.
 The next section lists some common problems and their solutions.

 If all goes well, the sound card should now work in FreeBSD.
-If the

 DVD drive is properly connected to the sound card, one can insert an audio

 CD in the drive and play it with cdcontrol(1):

 Another quick way to test the card is to send data to /dev/dsp:

 where filename can be any type of file.
 This command should produce some noise, confirming that the sound card is working.